bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

-    - ### Log In
+    - ### Login
-      On this page, users who have already created an account can log in.
+      On this page, users who have already created an account can login.
 They can toggle to have their details remembered to avoid having to enter the information again.

       <details><summary>Login Page</summary>